MythicAgents/Xenon/README.md

 ### OPSEC Disclaimer
 Xenon makes no claims about evasion.
-In fact it is not OPSEC safe.
-There are many OPSEC improvements that need to be made to the agent.
-The main purpose of the project was to learn C and Windows internals better, not create the next FUD implant.
+The default configuration will not be OPSEC safe.
+The goal for Xenon is to allow the operator to customize features in order to accomplish their goals.

 ## Quick Start